harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 No, as per the current design user can't share the input set with other projects.

-### Can user change the pipeline name through the git?
+### Can user change the pipeline name through the Git?
-Name is metadata and will be changed if the user changes the Pipeline name from the harness itself.
+Name is metadata and will be changed if the user changes the Pipeline name from the Harness itself.
 So, if a user wants to see the updated name in the Pipeline and deployments listing, the user needs to update via Harness.

-### Can you provide an example of dynamic provisioning using AWS CDK TypeScript for an ECS deployment?
-In the Harness Infrastructure Definition, you map outputs to their corresponding settings using expressions in the format \<+provisioner.STACK_NAME.OUTPUT_NAME>.
-For example, \<+provisioner.EcsCdkStack.RegionOutput> maps the required AWS region output for an ECS deployment.

 ### How can we upload some mandatory test evidence file before allowing some deployment and fetch them later in pipeline

-You can use [API] (https://apidocs.harness.io/tag/File-Store#operation/create) to first create the file and then fetch them later in execution.
+You can use [API] (https://apidocs.Harness.io/tag/File-Store#operation/create) to first create the file and then fetch them later in execution.

 ### We're working on a Harness Pipeline (To Create a JIRA Issue) and want to trigger it via a python script (on AWS Lambda).
 While triggering the pipeline We also need to send JIRA Issue Description data into it.

-You can use API to execute the pipeline [api](https://apidocs.harness.io/tag/Pipeline-Execute#operation/postPipelineExecuteWithInputSetList)
+You can use API to execute the pipeline [api](https://apidocs.Harness.io/tag/Pipeline-Execute#operation/postPipelineExecuteWithInputSetList)

 In the created pipeline you can add a Jira update step with the required details to update the issue [Doc](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages/)